keptn/keptn/docs/developer/api_guidelines.md

 ---
 # Versioning

 Each service has its own individual API version, i.e., there is no shared version for all services within Keptn.
-The versioning scheme should follow the semantic versioning conventions by maintaining a `major`, `minor` and `patch` version (`<major>.<minor>.<patch>`).
+The versioning scheme **must** follow the semantic versioning conventions by maintaining a `major`, `minor` and `patch` version (`<major>.<minor>.<patch>`).

 These versions **must** be incremented according to the following rules: